Turn a Loom Recording into an Standard Operating Procedure (SOP) with AI

 If your processes live in your head, it is hard to delegate them well.
 It also makes your business more dependent on you than it needs to be.

-This video shows a simple way to capture a process in Loom, pull the transcript, and use AI to turn that transcript into a first-draft SOP.
+This video shows a simple way to capture a process in Loom, pull the transcript, and use AI to turn that transcript into a first-draft Standard Operating Procedure.
 The point is not to replace review.
 It is to get past the blank page faster.

 For expert-led businesses, that matters because documentation is often the difference between a process that gets repeated consistently and one that has to be explained from scratch every time.